PhurinutR/twitter-sentiment-analysis/model5/README.md

 ## Prerequisite:
 1. Clone this GitHub repository into the local PC.
-2. Run the commands provided in the "Getting Started" guide in the home page.
+2. Run the commands provided in the "Getting Started" guide in the home page to install necessary libraries.

-## Using the TFIDF with Naive Bayes Package for Training and Evaluation
+## Using the TF-IDF with Naive Bayes Package for Training and Evaluation

 A small package `tfidf_nb.py` is provided at `model5/package` to run TF-IDF + Naive Bayes and return accuracy/loss metrics.